Taurustar/GamagaProgrammerTest/Readme.md

 Gamaga Programmer Test - Space Escape
 --------------------------------------
-Unity Version Used: 2019.3.10f1
++ Unity Version Used: 2019.3.10f1
-Target: Android, PC, Mac
++ Target: Android, PC, Mac
-Game Type: Runner
++ Game Type: Runner
-Theme: Sci-Fi
++ Theme: Sci-Fi
-3D/2D: 3D
++ 3D/2D: 3D

-Here is the Unity Project that I've made to apply for a Game Programmer role in Gamaga company, the game is a 3D runner where the player must evade lasers and obstacles in the level and reach the ed of it.
+Here is the Unity Project that I've made to apply for a Game Programmer role in Gamaga company, the game is a 3D runner where the player must evade lasers and obstacles in the level and reach the end of it.

 Development Known Issues
 **************************************
--If you use Random laser speed attribute when create the Scriptable object for a turret, there's a slightly chance that the laser becomes unavoidable for the player, this is affected depending on the device is played
++ If you use Random laser speed attribute when create the Scriptable object for a turret, there's a slightly chance that the laser becomes unavoidable for the player, this is affected depending on the device is played
--Drag movement must be improved in android devices, I tried to to it by myself without using any script asset from the marketplace.
++ Drag movement must be improved in android devices, I tried to to it by myself without using any script asset from the marketplace.
--With the aiming turret there's a little chance that the projectile collides with the turret itself in certain rotation angles.
++ With the aiming turret there's a little chance that the projectile collides with the turret itself in certain rotation angles.

 Assets Used From Unity Marketplace